Best Support Pillow for Back Pain in Bed

 Your discs are the soft cushions between your vertebrae.
 A disc is herniated when it is pushed out of its normal position, thereby causing nerve pain or damage.
 This can be painful, so sleeping in the foetal position opens up the spaces between vertebrae which in turn alleviates the pain.

-However, there is a way to relieve stress in both areas.
-One of the best ways to do so is to sleep with a pillow under your lower stomach or pelvic area.
+Medical experts believe that sleeping on your stomach is bad for you because it puts pressure on your back.
+However, you can sleep with a pillow under your lower stomach or pelvic area.
 Depending on how it feels, you may or may not sleep with a pillow under your head.

 Sleeping with Pillows Under the Knees

 Sleeping on your back with a pillow under the knees is one of the best positions to alleviate back pain.
-The pillow is important because it lets you keep the curve of the lower back and the spine in a neutral position.
+The pillow is important because it lets you keep the curve of the lower back and spine in a neutral position.

 Sleeping in a Reclined Position